piotrsoczewka/Lotto/README.md

 Permision for one time, non commercial usage of the data was given by the websites' owners.

 ## 4) Results

+Here, I desribe some of the selected results of this project, which may be interesting for the lottery organizers.

 ### Yearly patterns